JetBrains/Qodana/topics/qodana-yaml.md

 failThreshold: <number>
 ```

+[//]: # "Explain exit 255"

 When this number of problems is reached, the container executes `exit 255`.
 Can be used to make the CI step fail.

+The default value is `10000`.

 ## Clone Finder license override

+You need to specify license overrides when....

+[//]: # "Clarify!"

+When Clone Finder default license compatibility matrix suits your needs, you don't need any license overrides provided in `qodana.yaml`.

 ```yaml
 version: 1.0